Questions & Answers

 Q. Do you offer second hand saddles?

 Yes!
-I usually have quite a few in stock.
+I usually have quite a few in stock, and a dedicated section on my website.
 I can help source second hand saddles too.
 I will do my best to keep my website updated, but do contact me to ask.

 Q. Why are you sometimes hard to get hold of?

-A. I have a very busy family life, including a year old baby.
-I run the business single-handedly.
+A. I have a very busy family life, including numerous children.
+Business is incredibly busy too.
+There is a waiting list to be seen at present.
 If you haven’t had a reply please do get in touch again.

 Q. How do I know who to believe for saddle fitting advice as everyone says different things?